Up to the end of Year 11 (Fifth Form), Mathematics is a compulsory, core part of all pupils’ education.

 The pupils in Fourth Form Set 1 start the two year International GCSE (IGCSE) course a year early.
 This is fast moving and often a challenging route and only those determined to reach for the highest grade will be able to keep up.
 At the end of Year 10, Set 1 sit the IGCSE.
 In Fifth Form (Year 11) they go onto study OCR’s free standing Mathematics qualification – Additional Mathematics.
 This course is an excellent preparation for those who wish to study “Double” Maths in the Sixth Form.

-The other sets start the IGCSE in Remove (Year 10) and it is from these pupils that the majority of our A level Mathematics or “Single Maths” pupils are grown.
+The other sets start the IGCSE at the end of the 4th Form and it is from these pupils that the majority of our A level Mathematics pupils emerge.
 The IGCSE course provides a stable curriculum that is an excellent preparation for Mathematics A level.
-The IGCSE has its roots in the old O level and includes differential calculus, functions and set theory.
+The IGCSE includes differential calculus, functions and set theory.
 Pupils are allowed to use calculators for all topics.

-A level Mathematics or “Single Maths” is the most popular choice for DCS Sixth Formers.
+In the Sixth Form we teach the Edexcel A level Maths and Further Maths courses.
+Maths A level is taught over 14 periods a fortnight; Further Maths is allocated 23 periods a fortnight.
+Results are usually excellent.
+A level Mathematics is the most popular choice for DCS sixth formers.
 We normally have about twice as many pupils compared with the next most popular department.
-Our pupils (and their parents) are wise to the fact that Mathematics A level is vital for a huge range of worthwhile degrees.
+Our pupils (and their parents) are fully aware that Mathematics A level is vital for a huge range of worthwhile degrees.
 These include Engineering, all the sciences, Economics, Business Studies, Accountancy and Finance.
-In fact, Maths is accepted as being a qualifying A level by all University Departments.
-For those pupils who wish to study A/S Maths in the Lower Sixth, an A grade at IGCSE is the necessary starting point.
+In fact, Maths is accepted as being a qualifying A level by all university departments.

 For more information please email Pete Garner, Head of Mathematics firstname.lastname@example.org